Canada Warbler International Conservation Initiative

 The partners in this project are committed to acquiring and applying the best science as we collaborate to stop the severe population declines of the last 40 years – over 70% of the population of this beautiful bird has disappeared.
 We recognize that a “full life-cycle” approach is required to understand the ecology of this species and the threats to its populations on breeding grounds, wintering grounds and during its migration.
-Finally, we recognize that all on-the-ground actions and policies to recover this species must be respectful of local community values and include local community participation in management solutions.

 The Canada Warbler is a small, brightly coloured songbird.
 It has a dark grey back and wings, a yellow throat, chest, and belly, white eye rings, yellow streaks in front of its eyes, and a distinctive “necklace” of dark streaks across the yellow chest.
 Males and females are very similar in appearance but males are brighter in colour, and the necklace on females is not as well-defined.
-Young birds resemble females.

 Canada Warblers are more often heard than seen on their breeding grounds.
 The males have a clear and complicated song, and both sexes have a clear and distinctive “chip” call.